Orange-OpenSource/a11y-guidelines/src/en/web/design/forms.md

 Simplify filling out a form for all users, especially those with cognitive and/or motor problems.

 **Valid example:**
-In the case of a purchase form that asks to enter a billing address and a delivery address, if the user has already entered the billing address and the delivery address is the same, then it must be possible, from the interface, to automatically fill in the delivery address based on the information entered for the billing address.
+In the case of a purchase form that needs to enter a billing address and a delivery address, if the user has already entered the billing address and the delivery address is the same, then it must be possible to automatically fill in the delivery address based on the information entered for the billing address.
 For example, this could be a check box that automatically duplicate information already entered.

 **Non-valid example:**
-On an e-commerce website, a user launches a search with the keyword “coat” and consults the results page.
+On an e-commerce website, a user launches a search with the keyword 'coat' and consults the results page.
-After consulting the details of an item included in the list of results, if the user returns to the search page, the word "coat" no longer appears in the search field and no list of searches already carried out is offered/available.
+After consulting the details of an item included in the list of results, if the user returns to the search page, the word 'coat' no longer appears in the search field and no search history is available.

-**<abbr>WCAG reference</abbr> :**
+**<abbr>WCAG reference</abbr>:**
-<a href="https://www.w3.org/WAI/WCAG22/Understanding/redundant-entry">3.3.7 Redundant Entry</a>
+<a href="https://www.w3.org/WAI/WCAG22/Understanding/redundant-entry.html">3.3.7 Redundant Entry</a>